Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 Since the release of ChatGPT, a natural language processing model developed by OpenAI in November 2022, ChatGPT has been rapidly advancing.
 On March 2, 2023, the provision of its API began, and on March 14 of the same month, the new version, GPT-4, was released, with many companies already integrating ChatGPT into their operations.

-ChatGPT can be used for business purposes as long as its terms of service are adhered to.
+ChatGPT can be utilized for business purposes, provided that its terms of service are adhered to.
 However, there are several points to be cautious about when doing so.
 This article will explain the key points of the terms of service that should be noted when using ChatGPT for commercial purposes.

 Overview of ChatGPT

 ChatGPT is a powerful natural language processing model developed by OpenAI.
-It has been trained on a vast corpus of text data and is capable of generating human-like text.
+It has been trained on an extensive collection of text data and is capable of generating text that is indistinguishable from human-generated content.
 As a chatbot, it facilitates text-based communication in a conversational format and can be used for summarizing text, translation, and question-answering, among other tasks.

 As of August 2023, ChatGPT offers the free-to-use GPT-3.5 and the more advanced GPT-4, which requires a subscription to a paid plan.
 GPT-4 is available through the $20 per month ‘ChatGPT Plus’ plan and offers higher accuracy and better performance in longer chats compared to GPT-3.5.